Writing an IP Address Information Webservice in Ruby

 function that retrieves the entered IP address to hook up to the

-event of the button.
-Since the rpc
+onclick event of the button.
+Since the rpc object is already

 initialized, it can be reused.